Totchinuko/apiconan.totchinuko.fr/patches/sudo.1.0.x.md

 - Font and Icons where changed.
 The new icon pack is more consistent and of slightly higher resolution.
 Icons should be slightly bigger.
 - Confirmation dialogue now support the Enter as a shortcut to the primary button, and Escape for the cancel button.
 - Optimization of permission network replication

+## 1.1.57
+- Reverted all internal changes made to permissions